Police knock on dealers’ door to drive them out of town - NewsBreak

 When reports came to the Pottsville Police Department, Chief Joseph Paterak’s approach wasn’t stealthy.

 “I hate waiting.
 I just want to try and fix it right then,” Paterak told our station.
-“I just took a direct approach and knocked on their door.”Bad prank causes Lonoke High School to close for first day of finals week
+“I just took a direct approach and knocked on their door.”Mississippi police to hold parents accountable for crime

 While the woman who answered explained the constant stream of cars as friends of her son, Paterak said their one or two-minute visits were more typical of drug activity.